lukaspustina/Evernote.lbaction/README.md

     * etc. See the above link for more.

     You can open any matching note by navigating to the search result and pressing `<Return>`.
+The search results show the title, the date of the last modification, the tags -- if any --, and the notebook of each matching note.

 1. Create new note